 Also in this case it is possible to use the Kung Fu Flash instead of the interface to be connected to the expansion port.

 After turning on the computer, the test is launched: the next image shows the result of a working computer.
-There is still the keyboard error, because we have not opened the computer and connected this last connector.
+There is still the keyboard error, because we did not open the computer and connected the latter connector.

 In fact, even without opening the Commodore 64, you can test it properly.